Alexis Woloschuk

-Alexis Woloschuk (born April 6, 1994) is a Canadian professional ice hockey player, currently playing in the Premier Hockey Federation (PHF) with the Toronto Six.
+Alexis Woloschuk (born April 6, 1994) is a Canadian professional ice hockey player.
+She most recently played in the now defunct Premier Hockey Federation (PHF) with the Toronto Six.
 She has previously played with Team Sonnet and Team Scotiabank of the Professional Women's Hockey Players Association (PWHPA), the Markham Thunder of the Canadian Women's Hockey League (CWHL), and HV71 Dam of the Swedish Women's Hockey League (SDHL).

 Playing career

 NCAA

 Woloschuk played four years of college ice hockey with the Boston University Terriers women's ice hockey program in the Hockey East (WHEA) conference of the NCAA Division I. A traditional stay-at-home defenceman, she amassed a modest scoring tally of 24 points (1 goal+23 assists) across 114 games with the Terriers.
 However, thirteen of her 23 assists were earned in her senior campaign, her most prominent performance, and she ended the season with a sublime +9 plus–minus.
-The year was caped by Woloschuk being named to the Hockey East All-Academic Team for the second time.
+The year was capped by Woloschuk being named to the Hockey East All-Academic Team for the second time.